tastyigniter/ti-ext-local/README.md

 #### Review chase automation rule

 This extension provides a review chase automation rule that sends an email to customers to remind them to leave a review after an order.
-To enable this rule, navigate to _System > Settings > Automation Rules_ in the admin area and enable the **Send a message to leave a review after 24 hours** rule.
+To enable this rule, navigate to _Tools > Automations_ in the admin area and enable the **Send a message to leave a review after 24 hours** rule.

 #### Review count automation condition